 The cause of “justice for all” is neither liberal nor conservative.
 The non-partisan nature of our work is reflected in our board’s composition.
 The Sixth Amendment Center’s board represents a cross-section of stakeholder groups, including the judiciary, the prosecution, the defense, the legislature, the business community, and academia — all groups with which our staff interacts with frequency at the state and local levels.
-Its diversity of expertise and thought is matched by its diversity of geography and background, with board members representing all regions of the country.
+Our board’s diversity of expertise and thought is matched by its diversity of geography and background, with board members representing all regions of the country.

 Sixth Amendment Center Board of Directors